 Prosperity is Like the Tide

-Moginie also played Mellotron on the Oils' 1993 release, Earth and Sun and Moon, although there's no specific credit on the sleeve.
+Moginie also played Mellotron on the Oilers' 1993 release, Earth and Sun and Moon, although there's no specific credit on the sleeve.
 Whether he's ever actually owned one is unknown, but assuming it's genuine, there are flutes here in between the loud bits on Mr Doomsday, with more of the same on all the other tracks and strings on For Tomorrow.
 Some of the playing is pretty unusual, too, notably on Prosperity Is Like The Tide, bumping the album's 'T' rating up a notch.
-Well, I found this in a Melbourne second-hand shop for a whole Aussie dollar, and consider it money well spent.
-If slightly off-kilter songs with a heavy Mellotron presence sounds like your thing, you could do a lot worse than to pick up a copy of this EP.
+Well, I found this in a Melbourne second-hand shop for a whole Aussie dollar and consider it money well spent.
+If slightly off-kilter songs with a heavy Mellotron presence sounds like your thing, you could do a lot worse than to pick this up.

 Fynn McCool (1970, 40.50) ***/T